Rehabbed flying squirrels return to the wild near Issaquah

 They were taken to PAWS Wildlife Center in Lynnwood, where the squirrels got 40 days of treatment and special care from the staff.

-Wildlife naturalist Jeff Brown says the squirrels were so young they needed to be hand fed by syringe for weeks.
+Wildlife naturalist Jeff Brown said the squirrels were so young they needed to be hand fed by syringe for weeks.

 Eventually they were moved to an outdoor setting and a local Girls Scout Troop provided the shelter.